 Asset protection can be a key consideration for many people, especially business owners and superannuation can be a structure that protects the members from litigation and bankruptcy.
 In either of these events, your superannuation benefits are likely to be protected from creditors.
 In the event of a failing business venture, a business owner may be left with their superannuation balance as their only remaining asset.
 However, as superannuation is intended for retirement, your superannuation balance cannot be used to prop up a struggling business.

-Establishment Costs: Average SMSF Annual Administration & Compliance Fees
+Example of Establishment Costs: SMSF Annual Administration & Compliance Fees

-Ongoing Costs: Average SMSF Annual Administration & Compliance Fees
+Example of Ongoing Costs: SMSF Annual Administration & Compliance Fees

 Look to team up with professionals that have experience in the strategies that will suit your needs.
 An SMSF will allow you to have ultimate control over selecting your team of professionals, and how you will pay for their advice.
 There may be the opportunity to pay for their fees via your SMSF funds.